-A radical and universal new solution for quality control of PET/SPECT radiotracers.
+A radical and universal new solution for automated quality control of PET/SPECT radiotracers.

 The Tracer-QC is a completely automated solution to reporting on 10 QC tests associated with PET and SPECT radiotracers, utilizing only an optical plate reader, a pipetting robot and single-use consumable kits for release testing of PET/SPECT radiotracers.

 - 1 Sample

 - Radioactivity concentration

 - Chemical purity and specific activity